joacri/cse15l-lab-reports/lab5.md

 ```
 > Output:
 ![Image](L5-P3.2.png)
-> Explanation: This command is used to find and highlight places in the text where the input string is found, however, the part of the string before the ? and in the parenthesis is optional.
-This means that it will highlight all instances of Cty and Forbidden City.
-This is useful if you are trying to find specific mentions of something like cities to visit, but you want to make sure you find one in specific.
+> Explanation: This command is used to search only in the current directory, because nuber used is 1.
+In this example we are searching for files in the current directory that are empty.
+This can be useful for when you are trying to find files that can be useless because they don't have anything in them.
 >
 > Source: [https://linuxhandbook.com/find-command-examples/](https://linuxhandbook.com/find-command-examples/)